szWoj/blogAPI/README.md

 # blogAPI
-Blog API with ability to register, login, view users and posts
+Blog API with ability to register, login, view users and posts.

+Project contains